elliehelisky/dwmblocks/README.md

-# Ellie's Build of DWMBlocks
+# Ellie's Distro-Agnostic Build of DWMBlocks
 1. Best if used with elh-dwm
 2. Font Awesome is used for Icons
 3. Replace "Chicago" with local city